echi22/stori/README.md

 # Stori Transaction Processor

-This project processes a CSV file of debit and credit transactions for an account, stores the data in a SQLite database, and sends a summary email to the account's email address.
+This project processes a CSV file of debit and credit transactions for an account, stores the data in a SQLite database, and sends a summary email to the account's email address using [Resend](https://resend.com/) for email delivery.
 The summary includes total balance, monthly transaction counts, and average debit/credit amounts, styled for easy reading.

 ## Test the Lambda Function with the Public Uploader